 Marmalade is really easy to make and actually, you don't need any special ingredients.
 For this recipe, all you need are oranges, sugar, and a little lemon juice.

-The sugar I use is special fine, which is very similar to granulated sugar.
-Some may favour superfine sugar or a fruit sugar.
+The sugar I use is "special fine," which is very similar to granulated sugar.
+Some may favour superfine sugar or fruit sugar.
 Both of these sugars have smaller crystals and are faster to dissolve, reducing the likelihood of it crystallizing down the road.